department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 : - Like this: educational assistance, educational institution, educational plan, educational program

 **educational and career counseling**
-:  We use this style of phrasing to be consistent with VR&E Chapter 36: Educational and Vocational Counseling.
+:  We use this style of phrasing to be consistent with VR&E Chapter 36: Educational and Career Counseling.
 Note: This style differs from the style within eBenefits VR&E > Education and Career Counseling pages.

-**educational and vocational counseling**
-: We use this style of phrasing to be consistent with VR&E Chapter 36: Educational and Vocational Counseling.

 **educational assistance**
 : We use this style of phrasing to be consistent with Chapter 35, DEA, REAP, and VEAP.